-It was the Senior Editor of CBC Radio News in Edmonton, Cam Ford, who made an ‘executive decision’ to go public with the name of one of the passengers killed in the crash: Grant Notley, the Alberta NDP leader.
+The Senior Editor of CBC Radio News in Edmonton, Cam Ford, made an ‘executive decision’ to go public with the name of one of the passengers killed in the crash: Grant Notley, the Alberta NDP leader.

 The move ticked off CBC brass in Toronto.
 That’s because the Notley family hadn’t been officially notified of Grant’s death — even though his passing was the talk of party insiders, which is how the media first heard about it.

-Cam and I talked about this on the phone, wondering if we should go with it.
-He asked, “What do you think?”, reminding me that Grant was a well-known public figure.
+Cam and I discussed this on the phone, wondering if we should go with it.
+He asked, “What do you think?” reminding me that Grant was a well-known public figure.
 I said, “Other [news] outlets know about it, so go with the story before we’re scooped.”

-Sandy knew her husband had been on Wapiti Flight 402 and that the plane had gone down … somewhere.
+Sandy knew her husband had been on Wapiti Flight 402, and the plane had gone down … somewhere.
 She also suspected that not everyone had made it out alive.
-When the officer asked her not to listen to her radio [CBC], Sandy realized then and there that her husband was in Heaven.
+When the officer asked her not to listen to her radio [CBC], Sandy realized that her husband was in Heaven.

 The irony was that Grant Notley had fought for airline service for smaller communities in northwestern Alberta.
-And here he was, killed in a seat normally occupied by the co-pilot.
+And here he was, killed in a seat usually occupied by the co-pilot.

-Another irony: One year before the crash, Alberta’s Minister of Transportation, Marvin E. Moore, in a letter to Wapiti Airlines, gave his assurance that the small airport at High Prairie would be upgraded to instrument approach standards.
+Another irony: One year before the crash, Alberta’s Minister of Transportation, Marvin E. Moore, in a letter to Wapiti Airlines, assured that the small airport at High Prairie would be upgraded to instrument approach standards.
 Instrument approach standards are to flying what headlights are to night-time driving.
 The promise was not honoured — until after the deadly crash.

 If the new equipment had been installed as the Progressive Conservative Government cabinet minister had promised, it’s a safe bet the plane would have touched down at an airport, not in a forest.

 I had only met Grant Notley a few times, but he struck me as a decent fellow who cared about others.
 He hadn’t sold out.
-He, too, was ‘real.’
-Grant wasn’t just a well-known Albertan, but an Alberta legend.
+He was ‘real.’
+Grant wasn’t just a well-known Albertan but an Alberta legend.

 For a while, Notley was the sole NDP member in the Alberta Legislature, an army of one.

-In late 2014, Grant’s 51-year-old daughter, Rachel Notley, became the leader of the Alberta New Democrats … and on 5 May 2015 was elected Premier.
+In late 2014, Grant’s 51-year-old daughter, Rachel Notley, became the leader of the Alberta New Democrats.
+On May 5th, 2015, she was elected Premier.
 Her party stunned Canadians by crushing a Progressive Conservative government that had been in power for 44 years.

-[Rachel Notley and the NDP Government was “sworn in” on Sunday, 24 May 2015.
+[Rachel Notley and the NDP Government were “sworn in” on Sunday, 24 May 2015.
 Click here to see a photo essay of that event, held outdoors at the Alberta Legislature in Edmonton: https://byronchristopher.org/2015/05/24/revolution-alberta-style/]

 Soon after the plane crash, I was at the Notley home, on the edge of Fairview.
-I — along with Tom Barrett and his photographer, Jackie Northam, were there to interview Sandy.
+I — along with Tom Barrett and his photographer, Jackie Northam, was there to interview Sandy.